nicolaspearson/rust.heroes.api/README.md

 ## Endpoints

-The following endpoints are available
+The following endpoints are available:

 ```
 GET /heroes